HoucaiGuo/HoucaiGuo.github.io/README.md

 # Biography
   My name is Houcai Guo.
-I'm now a Master's student at the School of Geography, Nanjing Normal University.
+  I recieved the B.Sc. degree in Geographic Information Science from Henan University of Economics and Law, Zhengzhou, China in 2020.
+I am currently persuing the M.Sc degree in Remote Sensing of Geographical Environment at the School of Geography, Nanjing Normal University.
   My current research interests include the registration, spatial-temporal fusion, and time-series analysis of remote sensing images.
 ## External links
   [E-mail](mailto:guohoucai@nnu.edu.cn)
   [ORCID](https://orcid.org/0000-0001-8275-5316)